Congratulations on finishing your book. Here

 Be prepared for that.

 A publisher or printer is different from a distributor.
-The printer makes copies, but they just sit there unless you tell someone about it.
+The printer makes copies, but your books just sit there unless you tell someone about it.
 There are different levels of publicizing your book.
 A printer may put information on a website, and hopefully you will, too, but again, no one knows about your book unless you tell them.
 Some ways to do this are through various forms of marketing, such as paid advertising, word of mouth, tours, book reviews, and paying a marketer to talk up your book through a publisher's catalog.
 If you can make alliances with your local booksellers, they may "hand sell" your book to their customers.

 SMALL PRINT RUN printers may be an option for you if you only want a small quantity of printed copies of your book.
 These printers won't distribute your book or make it available to online or brick and mortar stores or libraries.
 Check with Loralee Olson-Arcand of Word Services Unlimited for more information on this type of option.
 I can help you too.